Agonist vs Antagonist Drugs for Addiction Treatment

 Benefits of Agonist Drugs for Addiction Treatment

-Agonist drugs are useful for treating opiate addiction, including heroin, fentanyl, morphine, oxycodone, and other prescription opioids.
+Agonist drugs are beneficial for treating opiate addiction, including heroin, fentanyl, morphine, oxycodone, and other prescription opioids.

 Agonist Drug Benefits